 Poetic

-Definitions: (1) possessing the peculiar beauties of harmony; sublime rhythm; (2) imaginative; (3) language chosen and arranged to create a specific emotional response through meaning, sound, and rhythm; written or spoken word formulating a concentrated imaginative awareness of experience
+Definitions: (1) possessing the peculiar beauties of harmony; sublime rhythm; prosody; (2) imaginative; (3) language chosen and arranged to create a specific emotional response through meaning, sound, and cadence; written or spoken word formulating a concentrated imaginative awareness of an experience

 Comment: All poetry is communicative; some is popular and some is evocative.
 Whatever is wonderful and good can be fused with culture.
 Words are a way to touch many people at once.

 Quote: Diotima now describes how mortals strive for immortality.
 In all begetting and bringing forth upon the beautiful, there is a kind of making or poiesis (“poetry” in the wide sense of “creating”).
 In this genesis there is a movement beyond the temporal cycle of birth and decay.
-“Such a movement can occur in three kinds of poiesis: 1) Natural poiesis through sexual procreation, 2) poiesis in the city through the attainment of heroic fame, and finally 3) poiesis in the soul through the cultivation of virtue and knowledge.” — Plato (428-328 bc) Symposium
+“Such a movement can occur in three kinds of poiesis: 1) Natural poiesis through sexual procreation, 2) poiesis in the city through the attainment of heroic fame, and finally, 3) poiesis in the soul through the cultivation of virtue and knowledge.” — Plato (428-328 BC) Symposium {385–370 BC}

 Symbol: words